Department Name: 7K725:INSTITUTE FOR PHARMACEUTICAL OUTCOMES AND POLICY

 Required License/Registration/Certification :

-Bachelor's Degree in Computer Science or equivalent experience may substitute and 1 year's experience in web-based systems object oriented web development using .NET, ASP
+Bachelor's Degree in Computer Science and 1 year experience in related area

 University Community of Inclusion: